Symmetries for a High Level Neural Decoder on the Toric Code: Numerical Results

 On the $7\times7$ code decoders were trained using up to $5*10^7$ training examples.
 Without the use of symmetries, it was not possible to reach any improvements over \ac{mwpm}.
 However, by aligning the training data, some improvements could be reached.
 It was possible to slightly outperform normal \ac{mwpm} at all tested error rates.(\autoref{fig:FFNN7x7Aligned-M4-50Mil-2}) The relative improvement was larger for smaller error rates.
 At large error rates the performance of the decoder was very close to \ac{mwpm}.
+This is expected, as the larger error rates were close to the pseudo-threshold of the code.

 As mentioned above, it is also possible to train an \ac{hld} on top of a trivial decoder instead of \ac{mwpm}.
 This has the advantage that the decoding will be faster, and also training data can be generated faster.
 Therefore, it was also tested how symmetries affect the performance of an \ac{hld} when using the trivial decoder explained in \autoref{sec:SimpleDecoders} as the underlying decoder.
 The trivial decoder itself has very bad error rates, worse than those of two unencoded qubits.
 However the high level decoders based on it still produce good results.
 From here on we refer to high level decoders based on the trivial decoder as \acs{hldt} \acused{hldt}, and to high level decoders based on \ac{mwpm} as \acs{hldm} \acused{hldm}.
 Two \acp{hldt} were trained on the $5\times5$ toric code based on the same $10^7$ physical errors also used above for \autoref{fig:HLD5x510MillionRelative}.
 For one decoder the data was aligned, and the other used uncentered data.
 These two decoders were compared to the two \acp{hldm} presented in \autoref{fig:HLD5x510MillionRelative}.
 The same hyperparameters were used for training, with the exception of the training duration, which was longer for the \acp{hldt}.
 Longer training was necessary for the error rates to converge.
 The \acp{hldt} were trained for $10^6$ iterations as opposed to $10^5$ iterations for the \acp{hldm}.
 The comparison of the logical error rates is shown in \autoref{fig:5x5FastDecoderRelative}.
 The logical error rates are again given relative to standard \ac{mwpm}.